Ellen DeGeneres Allegedly Bullied An 11-Year-Old Boy, Called Him ‘Fat’ & ‘Stupid,’ Grown Victim Claims

 Gravolet’s account of his time spent with DeGeneres is just the latest in a stream of accusations leveraged against the famous host.
 Although his supposed encounter with her was before The Ellen DeGeneres Show, dozens of allegations have since surfaced against the host and the workplace culture behind-the-scenes.

-Even a few celebrities have spoken out against DeGeneres, including former Everybody Loves Raymond star, Brad Garrett, who claimed her negativity was common knowledge in Hollywood.
+Even a few celebrities have spoken out against DeGeneres, including former Everybody Loves Raymond star, Brad Garrett, who claimed her negativity was “common knowledge” in Hollywood.
 That said, she also has celebrity defenders too, such as Jay Leno, Katy Perry, and her wife, Portia de Rossi.

 On August 5, The Inquisitr reported that the show’s original DJ Tony Okungbowa said he did experience “the toxicity” while working alongside the comedian for years.